FAIRmat-NFDI/pynxtools/docs/tutorial/converting-data-to-nexus.md

 # Converting research data to NeXus

-!!! danger "Work in progress"

-    This part of the documentation is still being written and it might be confusing or incomplete.

 ## Who is this tutorial for?

 The document is for people who want to standardize their research data by converting their research data into